Paris' Arc de Triomphe Is Being Wrapped in Fabric

-PARIS (AP) — The city of Paris is unveiling a monumental artwork built around an actual monument: the Arc the Triomphe completely wrapped in silver and blue fabric.
+The city of Paris is unveiling a monumental artwork built around an actual monument: the Arc de Triomphe completely wrapped in silver and blue fabric.

 The installation by late artist couple Christo and Jeanne-Claude, who conceived of the project in 1961, will open on Thursday.
 Visits will take place for nearly almost three weeks.
 At weekends, the Arc de Triomphe’s traffic-heavy roundabout will be entirely pedestrianized.